 |Corsham Court, Wiltshire, England|

-Guided tours (max. group size 15) of the Breakfast Room and Library in the private wing will be taken during normal opening hours on:
+Additionally, the Breakfast Room and Library in the private wing are open by guided tour only (max. group size 15) during normal opening hours on:

 The private wing is not otherwise open to the public.
 Booking is not necessary for these guided tours, although as numbers are limited, a call to the curator (on 01249 712214/701610) in advance to check availability is recommended.